EDUCBA

 SET SCHEMA alteredSchema

-We can even alter the schema of the table to some other schema using the above format.
+We can even alter the table schema to another schema using the above format.

 Conclusion

-We have a versatile and variable ALTER TABLE command in the PostgreSQL database that can be used to add, remove, and modify the columns their datatypes, constraints such as not null, default, etc. Other than this the replica, trigger enabling, and disabling can be done using the same alter table command.
-The primary key and foreign key constraints can be added and removed and indexes can be modified using the same command.
-We should try to achieve maximum utilization of such commands that are available in PostgreSQL to prepare efficient, robust, and consistent PostgreSQL databases.
+We have a versatile and variable ALTER TABLE command in the PostgreSQL database that can be used to add, remove, and modify the columns their datatypes, and constraints such as not null, default, etc. Other than this, the replica, trigger enabling, and disabling can be done using the same alter table command.
+The primary key and foreign key constraints can be added and removed, and indexes can be modified using the same command.
+We should maximize the utilization of such commands available in PostgreSQL to prepare efficient, robust, and consistent PostgreSQL databases.

 Recommended Articles